Fewer Hallucinations, More Verification: A Three-Stage LLM-Based Framework for ASR Error Correction: Experiment

 \subsection{LLM Hallucination}

-Based on our experiments with plain prompt, we can roughly divide LLM Hallucinations in ASR error correction into the following types: faithful hallucinations ( instruction violation, redundant output, continue writing, blank output and grammar correction ) and factual hallucinations ( make mistake ) as shown in Tabel \ref{Large Language Models Correction Hallucinations}.
+In experiments with basic prompting, we categorize LLM hallucinations in ASR error correction into two types: \emph{faithful hallucinations}—including instruction violations, redundant outputs, continuation of writing, blank outputs, and grammar corrections—and \emph{factual hallucinations}, characterized by content errors.
+A detailed categorization is summarized in Table~\ref{Large Language Models Correction Hallucinations}.